-Secondly, it is an outdoor lovers ideal destination.
+Secondly, Luxembourg is an an outdoor adventure lovers ideal destination.
 There are quiet roads and marked routes for cycling, hiking trails, kayaking, and plenty of other adventure activities to choose from.

 Thirdly, it seems that much like Dr. Who's Tardis, Luxembourg is bigger on the inside.
 Perhaps their marketing department should use that slogan?
 Luxembourg – Bigger on the inside.
 Yeah, I like that.